xlives/xlives.github.io/courses.markdown

     [this link](https://wiki.octave.org/Octave_for_macOS) for more detailed information.
     *   For Windows users, you can install using the installer provided on the web page (i.e. 'octave-4.4.1-w64-installer.exe')
 *   Download and install [Pycharm](https://www.jetbrains.com/pycharm/).
-    *   Though this course recommends to use Pycharm, any preferred IDE can be used.
+    *   Though Pycharm is recommended, any preferred IDE can be used.

 Course taught in the past
 ---------------------